g0rdan/gordin.dev/about.md

 ### More Information

-Good morning/day/evening, I'm Denis and I'll write some posts about dev, mobile, IT here.
+Good morning/day/evening, I'm Denis and I'll be writing some posts about dev, mobile, IT here.

-The main purpose of this blog is making my English level more higher.
-I'm going to find job in states and I have to impove my language skills.
-By the way, if you are looking at some programmer and think I can fit for you, let me know.
+The main purpose of this blog is making my English level higher.
+I like mobile developing, especially if it is based on Xamarin platform.

+I'm Xamarin Cerfified Mobile Delevoper and really like this tech stack.

 I preffer write English articles, but sometimes I'll make translate from En to Ru.

 Well, that's it.